 Lymphoma is a type of blood cancer that affects the immune system.
 It specifically affects white blood cells called lymphocytes, which are an important part of your immune system.
 Lymphoma is also called a cancer of the lymphatic system, or lymphatic cancer.

-In lymphoma, something goes wrong with the development of white blood cells called lymphocytes, which are an important part of your immune system.
+In lymphoma, something goes wrong with the development of your lymphocytes.
 The lymphocytes don’t work properly and can multiply out of control.

 Some swollen lymph nodes can press on organs and cause pain in your chest, coughing, breathlessness, or pain in your stomach area.

-Other symptoms include:
+Other lymphoma symptoms include:

-- unexplained weight loss
+- weight loss that is unexplained

 - night sweats that soak your clothes and bedding.